The Peace School remains open, a podcast rec, and more

 Aerial view of the Congo Peace School with new basketball court

 All of this is taking place under the heavy cloud of war.
 Eastern Congo, long a place of armed violence, has erupted into greater war over the last year, fueled by the region’s abundance of the minerals the world needs for our laptops, phones, EVs, planes, and move to renewable energy.
 These blood minerals are mined in dangerous, inhumane conditions by the Congolese, mines often using child laborers or people paid extremely low sums for the tin, tantalum, tungsten, gold, and cobalt that fuel all our futures.
-The school is in South Kivu and in an area thankfully with no mines, so relatively peaceful, but the trauma of being surrounded by war takes it toll daily in the lives of the students and staff, and the Peace School campus and community values are a safe haven for all.
+The school is in an area thankfully with no mines, so relatively peaceful, but the trauma of being surrounded by war takes it toll daily in the lives of the students and staff, and the Peace School campus and community values are a safe haven for all.

 What we see springing up within the community of the Congo Peace School comes from roots reaching deep into the long history of nonviolence and human rights activism.
 When we talk about the root causes of violence – violence from armed groups and state-sponsored armies, we also talk about the violence in our language and actions.
 We ask, how can we disrupt that tangled and dangerous root system to instead plant and tend to a different way of life, living in peace with our thoughts, with each other, and with our planet?